gitforliu/learngit/readme.txt

-this is a test text word.
+this is a test text word. i modify it .